Dallen536/Air-Quality-Analysis-in-SQL-and-Tableau/README.md

-# MSBX 5405 Structured-Data - Course Group Project
+# MSBX 5405 Structured Data - Course Group Project

 We utilized SQL to build and analyze a database for Air Quality data